-- user_id of the user who made the query
+- the user ID of the user who made the query

 - metadata of the query

-With this information available, you can ask meaningful questions in a production deployment to find what went wrong internally, or why your Hasura GraphQL API is behaving the way it is.
-For example, if you see anomalies in query execution time for a particular query, you can try to identify what is wrong with the query (may be there is a database bottleneck that you need to optimise).
+With this information available, you can ask meaningful questions in a production deployment to find out what went wrong internally or why your Hasura GraphQL API is behaving the way it is.
+For example, suppose you see anomalies in the query execution time for a particular query.
+In that case, you can identify what is wrong with the query (maybe there is a database bottleneck that you need to optimize).

-Hasura Cloud comes with built-in metrics for monitoring errors, websocket connections, subscriptions, with drill-down into individual operations.
+Hasura Cloud has built-in metrics for monitoring errors, WebSocket connections, and subscriptions, with drill-down into individual operations.

-Here's how the errors tab on Cloud looks like:
+Here's what the errors tab on Cloud looks like:

 Looking more closely, you can identify what requests are failing and why.
-With GraphQL you don't have status codes to identify errors uniquely.
-So the requests need to be insepcted for the
+With GraphQL, you don't have status codes to identify errors uniquely.
+So the requests need to be inspected for the

 errors object in response.

-The tracing in Hasura Cloud works across database, remote schemas, event trigger and auth webhooks, and actions.
+The tracing in Hasura Cloud works across databases, remote schemas, event triggers and auth webhooks, and actions.

-Here's an example of a request being traced.
-This is specifically hitting just the database.
+Here's an example of tracing a request.
+This is explicitly hitting just the database.

 The cached query is being inspected here.
 Inspecting an individual request gives more detailed metrics like the headers, tracing of the request, and unique identifiers for debugging later.